Mayank-Prakash-Sharma1/mayank-academic-website/content/post/my-demo-post/index.md

 # To use, add an image named `featured.jpg/png` to your page's folder.
 # Focal points: Smart, Center, TopLeft, Top, TopRight, Left, Right, BottomLeft, Bottom, BottomRight.
 image:
+  placement: 1
   caption: ""
   focal_point: ""
   preview_only: false
+  alt_text: An optional description of the image for screen readers.

 header:
   image: "/headers/aaa.png"